less/less-docs/content/features/extend.md

 #### Reducing CSS Size

 Mixins copy all of the properties into a selector, which can lead to unnecessary duplication.
-Therefore you can use extends instead of mixins to move the selector up to the properties you wish to use, which leads to less css being generated.
+Therefore you can use extends instead of mixins to move the selector up to the properties you wish to use, which leads to less CSS being generated.

 Example - with mixin: